lucidrains/routing-transformer/README.md

 sample = model.generate(src, start_tokens, seq_len = 2048, eos_token = 2) # (1, <= 2048, 20000)
 ```

+## Product Key Memory

+To see the benefits of using PKM, the learning rate of the values must be set higher than the rest of the parameters.
+(Recommended to be `1e-2`)

+You can follow the instructions here to set it correctly https://github.com/lucidrains/product-key-memory#learning-rates

 ## Kmeans Hyperparameters

 1. `kmeans_ema_decay = {defaults to 0.999}`